psliwka/vim-smoothie/README.md

 --------------------------------------------------

 There are many other Vim plugins attempting to resolve the same problem.
-The most intresting one is [sexy_scroller.vim], which covers way more movement commands than vim-smoothie will ever do.
+The most interesting one is [sexy_scroller.vim], which covers way more movement commands than vim-smoothie will ever do.
 Unfortunately, it also suffers from frequent visual artifacts, such as erratic screen jumps and animation jittering, impairing visual orientation and breaking the user experience.
 Many